Orla Tinsley: Work

 Tinsley began writing for The Irish Times on the state of cystic fibrosis care in Ireland in 2005 when they were 18.
 Their work launched a decade-long campaign to improve awareness of and healthcare services for cystic fibrosis in Ireland.
 The campaign became a nationwide community effort, sustained by Tinsley's articles in The Irish Times about lack of facilities, the deaths of friends, and the stories and energy of people with CF and their families and communities around Ireland.

-In September 2008, for their work they were named Rehab Young Person of the Year In April 2009, they appeared on Late Late Show after writing several pieces in The Irish Times holding government to account on broken promises to build an adult cystic fibrosis unit in Dublin.
+In September 2008, for their work they were named Rehab Young Person of the Year In April 2009, they appeared on The Late Late Show after writing several pieces in The Irish Times holding government to account on broken promises to build an adult cystic fibrosis unit in Dublin.

 In 2009, they began an internship in The Irish Times.
 That same year the promised government funding for the cystic fibrosis unit was pulled and the campaign reprised.
 Several campaigners from the previous had died.
 Tinsley and other new campaigners featured on RTE Liveline Show which played an important role in the campaign.
 Tinsley was named Irish Tatler Magazine's Woman of the Year in 2009.
 In 2010, they were awarded the Young Medical Journalist of the Year award.